 A major selling point of the Mint is its thick layers of Adaptive Foam, a proprietary material created by Tuft & Needle.
 The characteristics of Adaptive Foam are a blend of those found in memory foam and latex, which gives it a balanced feel that works for a wide range of sleepers.
 That feel includes mild contouring and noticeable bounce that keeps people from feeling like their body is sagging too far into the mattress.

 Both of the top two layers of the Mint are composed of Adaptive Foam, and these layers have a combined height of five inches.
-Adaptive Foam is infused with gel and graphite to minimize heat buildup, and the breathable cover, made of polyester and micro-polyamide, also works to keep the mattress cool even in hot climates.
+Adaptive Foam is infused with gel and graphite to minimize heat buildup, and the breathable cover, made of polyester and micro-polyamide and embedded with an antimicrobial protectant, also works to keep the mattress cool even in hot climates.
 Seven inches of high-density polyfoam create a sturdy support core underneath the Adaptive Foam.

 The medium firm (6) feel of the Mint is excellent for most side sleepers and average to above-average for sleepers in other positions.
 That the feel is broadly acceptable to different sleepers makes it unlikely to pose comfort problems for guests.